 A mammogram is a screening that helps to detect abnormalities in the breast – namely breast cancer.
 And there are natural fears that come up when we hear the word ‘cancer’.
 But what if we looked at mammograms a little differently – as a tool that helps us to rule out breast cancer?
 In fact, in most cases, that's exactly what it does.

 According to the American College of Radiology, “For every 1,000 women who have a screening mammogram, five are diagnosed with breast cancer.”
-That's less than one percent.
+That's less than 1%.
 And if an abnormality does exist, a mammogram can detect it at an early stage, dramatically increasing the chance of a full recovery.

 At Memorial Hermann, we are passionate about proactive care.
 Every day, women trust our experienced mammography technicians to provide the most advanced screenings in a friendly, comfortable environment.
 And the positive feedback we receive from patients means the world to us.